July 9, 2018

 Recognized student organizations provide opportunities for students and other members of the university community to explore their academic, professional, political, social, recreational, artistic, cultural, spiritual or community service interests.
 In addition, student organizations provide a laboratory for the development of interpersonal, organizational and leadership skills in the members and officers.
 Such organizations exist to promote the educational mission of the university.

 The existence of student organizations at the university is sanctioned by the Board of Trustees.
 The responsibility for recognition of student organizations falls within the Division of Student Affairs.
 Recognized student organizations are offered privileges, provided the organizations accept certain responsibilities.
-All student organizations must complete recognition paperwork through engageSC annually.
-In addition, national, regional and local social greek-letter organizations are recognized through the Office for Fraternity and Sorority Leadership Development (Tutor Campus Center 330, (213) 740-1195) which may require additional processes and paperwork.
-All other student organizations are recognized through Campus Activities at Steven and Kathryn Sample Hall 410, (213) 740-5693.
+All student organizations must complete recognition paperwork through OrgSync on an annual basis.
+In addition, national, regional and local social greek-letter organizations are recognized through the Office for Fraternity and Sorority Leadership Development (Tutor Campus Center 330, (213) 821-1639) which may require additional processes and paperwork.
+All other student organizations are recognized through the Campus Activities (Steven and Kathryn Sample Hall 410, (213) 740-5693).

 The Board of Trustees has ultimate authority over student organizations and can, from time to time, direct the Division of Student Affairs on matters regarding student organizations.